webyda/skick/README.md

 As for the `@inst.socket` decorator, it reverts to an `@inst.action` decorator ignoring the schema entirely.

-Many other methods have these dual interpretations.
-The `@inst.socksend` method, which only exists on these special websocket actors, sends a message to the websocket client when it is called on the `FrontActor`, but if it is called in the `BackActor`, it encapsulates the message in an action that asks the `FrontActor` to send the encapsulated message over a websocket.
+Manyer methods have these dual interpretations.
+The `@inst.socksend` method, which only exists on these special websocket actors, sends a message to the websocket client when it is called on the `FrontActor`, but if it is called in the `BackActor`, it encapsulates the message in an action that asks the `FrontActor` to send the encapsulated message over the websocket.

 ### How Websocket Connections are Processed
 When a client requests a new websocket connection, the following steps are followed